Set project visibility

 - Enter your prompt and save.

-You can integrate Bolt with any private NPM registry, only if they are accessible from the internet without proxies or VPNs.
+You can integrate Bolt with any private NPM registry that’s accessible from the internet without proxies or VPNs.
 To connect a registry to your Teams account:- Get the registry URL and access token from your provider.
 Check your provider’s documentation for specific steps.

 - Log in and open the Bolt homepage.